TISUnion/PrimeBackup/tools/README.md

 [2025-03-30 01:50:41,262 INFO] (run) Blob validation done: total 31765, validated 31765, ok 31765, bad 0
 [2025-03-30 01:50:41,263 INFO] (run) NICE, blob file fix done
 ```

+### To check if everything is fixed

+Run `!!pb database validate all` in game to validate everything in the database